-On January 6, 2021, the Company awarded a total of 1,490,000 options to employees and directors with an exercise price of \$33.43 and a 10-year term vesting over a 4-year period.
-The options granted include time based vesting grants and performance vesting based on the Company's achievement of performance metrics.
-The options have an aggregate fair value of \$39.7 million calculated using the Black-Scholes option-pricing model.
-Variables used in the Black-Scholes option-pricing model include: (1) discount rate of 0.59% (2) expected life of 6.25 years, (3) expected volatility of 101%, and (4) zero expected dividends.
-As of September 30, 2021, five performance metrics for 468,000 options were met.
-Vesting of such options is subject to the passage of time.
-At September 30, 2021, the Company incurred expense of \$2,268,562 related to these options.
+On January 1, 2022, 50,000 options were issued to a consultant with an exercise price of \$22.53 and a 10-year term, vesting over a 1-year period.
+The options granted include performance vesting based on the Company's achievement of performance metrics.
+The options have an aggregate fair value of approximately \$847,583 million, calculated using the Black-Scholes option-pricing model.
+Variables used in the Black-Scholes option-pricing model include: (1) discount rate of 1.53% (2) expected life of 5.5 years, (3) expected volatility of 96%, and (4) zero expected dividends.
+These awards are subject to shareholder approval of the above-described amendment to the 2021 Plan.